 - Pain that returns when you do various activities

 In some cases of arm pain while sneezing, emergency care may be necessary.
 For example, some arm pain while sneezing could be related to a heart issue.

 Seek emergency medical attention if you have:

-- Sudden pain down your left arm, shortness of breath, nausea, chest pressure, or back pain; this could be a sign of a heart attack
+- Sudden pain down your left arm, shortness of breath, nausea, chest pressure, or back pain; could be a sign of a heart attack

 - Deformity of your arm